heiner/dylaniki/World_Gone_Wrong_(Album).md

 Not-a-one-man-band

 </h3>
-Perhaps if I start by saying what it's not: The tracks on <em>World Gone Wrong</em> are not those of a one-man band, a skilled display by a person who can speak different languages at the same time, or, more down-to-earth, is able to sing and play harp and guitar at the same time.
+Perhaps if I start by saying what it's not: The tracks on *World Gone Wrong* are not those of a one-man band, a skilled display by a person who can speak different languages at the same time, or, more down-to-earth, is able to sing and play harp and guitar at the same time.

-Instead, it is as if the different parts of the performance — words, guitar, language, harmonica, rhythm, sound — come together and blend into one; <em>here</em> more than on any other Dylan album (or any album whatsoever, probably).
+Instead, it is as if the different parts of the performance — words, guitar, language, harmonica, rhythm, sound — come together and blend into one; *here* more than on any other Dylan album (or any album whatsoever, probably).

 <h3>